kawashimaken/rp2040-esp32-experiment-board/README.md

 * test SD card with RP2040

-The PCB is desing with KiCad, manufactured by JLCPCB.
+The PCB is designed with KiCad, manufactured by JLCPCB.

 # KiCad render (LED for RP2040 added, GP25)